 Malay Kampung

-Enjoy a variety of dishes such as satay, chicken rice, roast chicken, curry & roti at the authentic Malaysian restaurant, Malay Kampung.
-The restaurant is aesthetically pleasing with lots of Malaysian posters on the wall, make sure to try the Nasi Goreng which is Malaysian fried rice, and it is so yummy!
-The food is reasonably priced and has set menus that you can choose from.
+Enjoy a variety of dishes such as satay, chicken rice, roast chicken, curry, and roti at the authentic Malaysian restaurant, Malay Kampung in Nihonbashi.
+The restaurant is aesthetically pleasing with numerous Malaysian posters on the walls.
+The Nasi Goreng, Malaysian fried rice, is a must-try and is delicious.
+The food is reasonably priced, with set menus available.

 Find out more about Malay Kampung here on Google maps.